antmicro/meta-antmicro/system-releases/micro-ros-demo-login/README.md

 repo sync -j`nproc`
 ```

-Before building an immage you need to compile a devicetree from Antmicro's fork of the Xilinx kernel.
+Before building an image you need to compile a devicetree from Antmicro's fork of the Xilinx kernel.
-Instead of building there are prebuilt binaries available for download - run this from the `micro-ros-login` directory:
+Alternatively, there are prebuilt binaries available for download - run the following command from the `micro-ros-login` directory:
 ```
 wget -O sources/zedboard.dtb https://dl.antmicro.com/projects/renode/zedboard--microros.dtb-s_11991-0b362228a3e8d1a43cf772d4cda5795311a0c9ce
 ```